solana-mobile/mobile-wallet-adapter/spec/spec.md

 - [`solana:signTransactions`](#sign_transactions)

-## Account Profiles
+## Account Labels

-Account profiles are labels that are used to decribe an authorized account's capabilities and intended use.
-Each authorized account that is returned in [`authorize`](#authorize) request response can include a list of these profiles.
+Account labels are used to decribe an authorized account's capabilities and intended use.
+Each authorized account that is returned in [`authorize`](#authorize) request response can include a list of these labels.
 The dapp endpoint can use these labels in combination with the account's list of [`features`](#feature-identifiers) to determine how each acount should be used.

 - `primary`
   - The users primary account.
 This account will be used for sign in, and is expected to have the users primary assets.
 - `identity`
   - An account that contains the users preffered identity credentials.
-Identity accoutns should be used for e.g sign in.
+Identity accounts should be used for e.g sign in.
 - `feePayer`
   - Fee payer accounts, when present, should be used to pay for transaction fees.
 This profile is incompatible with the `immutable` profile, a fee payer account cannot be `immutable`.
 - `mutable`